manzhara/vibreoffice/README.md

   word processing.
 - Using `d`, `c` (or any of their variants) will temporarily bring you into Visual mode.
 This is intentional and should not have any noticeable effects.

-vibreoffice is new, so it is bound to have plenty of bugs.
-Please let me know if you run into anything!

 ### License
 vibreoffice is released under the MIT License.